-Snorkeling Bali is a once in a lifetime experience.
-What makes it so unique is that most of the beaches which people go snorkeling are part of the Coral Triangle, one of the most famous features in the world.
+Snorkeling in Bali is a once-in-a-lifetime experience.
+What makes it so unique is that most of the beaches where people go snorkeling are part of the Coral Triangle, one of the most famous features in the world.
 This, therefore, means that when you go snorkeling, you stand to get an opportunity to see up-close some of the world’s rarest marine life, exotic kinds of fish and sunken coral gardens.
 It is no wonder that some of the spots here are looked at as being the most biodiverse places on earth.

 Another common snorkeling spot is Padang Bai which is located on the mid-east coast.
 Its Blue Lagoon is a special feature to Padang Bai.
 Whereas it is not a lagoon but rather a shallow reef, it has grown to become a unique snorkeling spot in Bali.
 There are plenty of tropical fish that can be seen at this place.

-Back on the main island of Bali and meaning literally ‘two island’s beciase fo the two small island found just off of the beach, Nusu Dua is an area of upscale and exclusive resorts that also offers from great snorkeling.
+Back on the main island of Bali and meaning literally ‘two island’s because of the two small island found just off of the beach, Nusa Dua is an area of upscale and exclusive resorts that also offers from great snorkeling.
 The extensive Nusa Dua reefs have greatly contributed to ensuring that the water on the southern coastline remains calm.
-The blue waters around the Nusu Dua are perfect as it makes it easier to identify the various marine life that is present in the water.
+The blue waters around the Nusa Dua are perfect as it makes it easier to identify the various marine life that is present in the water.

 While snorkeling on the island, you will be able to observe features such anemones, which function as a home to the common clownfish, around the island.
-If you are being observant, you will be able to spot the stingrays, tuna, eagle rays or even the reef sharks.
+If you are being observant, you’ll spot the stingrays, tuna, eagle rays or even the reef sharks.
 In addition, Menjangan is well-known for its sea turtles which people can swim with.

 Environmental considerations are very important when snorkeling, as the marine eco systems are very delicate.
 As tempting as it may be, please don’t touch the coral as it is extremely slow growing and easy to damage.
-Similarly, the fish are and if you’re lucky turtles are fascinating to look at, but please don’t touch them.
+Similarly, the fish, and if you’re lucky, turtles are fascinating to look at, but please don’t touch them.